Gray's Auctioneers

 Eight Rare Minton Porcelain Cabinet Plates, attributed to Christopher Dresser, 1877-1880.

-Belonging to Norman A. Rockefeller, Vice President of the United States under Gerald Ford, these cabinet plates were designed during the Aesthetic Movement in the Japanese taste by renowned British designer Christopher Dresser.
+Belonging to Nelson A. Rockefeller, Vice President of the United States under Gerald Ford, these cabinet plates were designed during the Aesthetic Movement in the Japanese taste by renowned British designer Christopher Dresser.
 He was known to repeat motifs such as the distinctive floral design within a hexagon that is repeated in a geometric pattern on the green background.

 Each plate has a geometric border, stylized Greek keys on each side of the central white square, upon which are painted and gilded in yellow gold, rose gold and silver.